 What is Cerebral Palsy?

 Cerebral palsy is a disorder that affects the brain and causes motor deficiency.
-The cause of CP is not always known, but typically occurs while a child’s brain is still developing.
+The cause is not always known, but it typically occurs while a child’s brain is still developing.
 The brain damage usually happens before, during, or shortly after birth and can end up being a lifetime disability for the affected child.

 Cerebral refers to the part of the body affected, and palsy refers to paralysis of voluntary movement across parts of the body.

-Some quick facts about CP:
+Some quick facts about cerebral palsy:

-- Cerebral Palsy is not contagious
+- Cerebral palsy is not contagious

 - It is not progressive, meaning it does not get worse over time